issac-in/javascript-basics/07-dom-manipulation-and-events/README.md

 Using named funtions in your listeners can clean up your code considerably, and is a really good idea if the function is something you are going to want to do in multiple places.

-> How do you attach listeners to groups of nodeS?
+> How do you attach listeners to groups of nodes?

+Using `querySelectorAll` we can get a nodelist of all of the items matching a specific selector, then to add to a listener to each item, we can iterate through the whole list w/ a loop, to do things more efficiently.

 > What is the difference between the return values of `querySelector` and `querySelectorAll`?